CBU (AM): CBU

+FM simulcast

-In early 2008 the CRTC approved CBU's application for a simulcast of its programming on the FM band.
+In early 2008, the CRTC approved CBU's application for a new simulcast of its programming on the FM band.
 On October 10, 2008, CBU began testing its FM simulcast on 88.1 FM as CBU-2-FM with an effective radiated power of 19,500 watts, and it officially signed on soon after.
 Around the same time, the CBC also applied to broadcast on separate transmitters into Nanaimo, as well as the Sunshine Coast, with the intent to shut down the AM transmitter on 690 kHz if approved.
 The CRTC denied these other two transmitters due to the lack of available frequencies in the region.